BenjaminSauder/EdgeFlow/README.md

 ![Set_Linear_Demo2](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Set_Linear_Demo2.jpg)

 The second case is if the selection consits only of single edges - most common in edge rings.
 Once applied it straightens the edges to the next connected vert and makes sure the distance is even everywhere.
 This is handy for tweaking control loops for SubD Modelling.
+Mostly inspired by an older 3ds maxscript from Christoph Kubisch: http://luxinia.de/index.php/ArtTools/3dsmax

 ![Set_Linear_Demo3](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Set_Linear_Demo3.jpg)